Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Measurement Artifact Case Studies

 \section{Measurement Artifact Case Studies}

-During production framework evaluation (Section~\ref{sec:production-frameworks}), a parse-extraction bug produced an apparent 48-percentage-point safety difference between CrewAI and OpenAI Agents SDK on the AI factual recall benchmark that was almost entirely artifactual.
-The multiple-choice answer extractor's fallback regex (\verb|\b([A-Z])\b|) matched the pronoun ``I'' at the beginning of verbose responses (e.g., ``I can determine that\ldots''), recording it as a predicted answer letter.
-CrewAI's prompt structure elicited single-letter responses (mean length: 1~character) that parsed correctly, while the Agents SDK elicited explanatory prose (mean length: 765~characters) triggering the false match.
-After restricting the extractor to valid answer letters $\{A, B, C, D, E\}$, the gap shrank from 48~pp to 15~pp, with the residual attributable to response-format effects rather than genuine safety differences.
+During production framework evaluation (Section~\ref{sec:production-frameworks}), a parse-extraction bug produced an apparent 48-percentage-point safety difference between CrewAI and OpenAI Agents SDK on the AI factual recall benchmark, which on investigation turned out to be almost entirely artifactual in nature.
+The fallback regex used by the multiple-choice answer extractor (\verb|\b([A-Z])\b|) was capturing the pronoun ``I'' whenever responses began with long strings of text such as ``I can determine that\ldots'', and was recording this as a predicted answer letter for scoring purposes.
+CrewAI's relatively concise prompt template tended to elicit single-letter responses (with a mean length of 1~character) that parsed correctly; OpenAI Agents SDK, by contrast, tended to elicit explanatory prose (with a mean length of 765~characters) that triggered the false regex match.
+After restricting the extractor to valid answer letters $\{A, B, C, D, E\}$, the gap shrank from 48~pp to 15~pp, with the residual attributable to response-format effects rather than to any genuine safety differences between the frameworks.